Text graphic reading “How to: 13 Keys to Successful A/B Testing” in white and bold blue on a black background

 Set Up Your Test

-Once you've designed your test and created a hypothesis, it's time to set up the actual test using an A/B testing tool like Crazy Egg or VWO (Google Optimize is being sunset, but probably for the best in my professional opinion).
+Once you've designed your test and created a hypothesis, it's time to set up the actual test using an A/B testing tool.
+For enterprise-level testing with advanced targeting, VWO and Optimizely remain the most robust options.
+For Shopify stores looking for an accessible entry point, Convert and Intelligems are strong choices.
+Google Optimize has been sunset — if you were relying on it, now is the time to migrate.
 Be sure to select a tool that integrates with your website platform so that setting up the test is as easy as possible.

 Run Your Test for Enough Time